What is the difference between a registry, registrar and registrant?

 Smaller businesses can have much lower costs working with an agency.

 While there is no industry standard, the going rate in most markets for an experienced inbound agency starts in the $3,000 to $5,000 range in terms of monthly spend.
-While that may seem like a large number, in comparison to the opportunity cost of DIY, or the pure allocation of funds towards building internal staff, this is a relative bargain.
+While that may seem like a large number, in comparison to the opportunity cost of DIY, or the pure allocation of funds towards building the internal staff, this is a relative bargain.

 Among the many benefits of working with an experienced marketing firm are: